lawglance/lawglance/docs/LawGlance_Documentation.md

 ## Overview

-LawGlance provides a free, open-source platform that simplifies legal research by retrieving and presenting legal information in an easy-to-understand manner.
+Law Glance provides a free, open-source platform that simplifies legal research by retrieving and presenting legal information in an easy-to-understand manner.
 Currently focused on Indian laws, LawGlance enables users to get concise responses to complex legal queries using a combination of machine learning, natural language processing, and vector embeddings.

 The long-term goal is to expand LawGlance to cover international laws and make it a global legal AI assistant.